TaraRosen/w_nba_metrics/README.md

 B.G. and I wanted to explore what we considered “excitement metrics” — high scoring games, 3-pt attempts, fast breaks, clutch time play and dunks.

-By scraping nba.com, wnba.com and using the sportrader API, I was able to find all of the relevant stats for these metrics and use them to compare the NBA and WNBA to see how they measured up to each other in terms of what we consider make for an exciting game.
+By scraping nba.com, wnba.com and using the sportrader API, we were able to find all of the relevant stats for these metrics and build custom datasets.
+We then used the datasets to compare the NBA and WNBA to see how they measured up to each other in terms of what we consider make for an exciting game.

 So lets take a look at these metrics…

-Since an NBA game is 48 minutes verses 40 minutes for a WNBA game I needed to adjust the data.
+Since an NBA game is 48 minutes verses 40 minutes for a WNBA game we needed to adjust the data.
 After adjustment, you can see that the NBA **outscores** the WNBA by about 10–11 points per 40 minutes — about 93 points to 82 points.